Lucimad007/Tank-2D/README.md

-Sure, here's a sample readme file you can use for your Tank game:

 # Tank(battle city) game using Qt

 This is a classic arcade-style game called Tank, also known as Battle City, created using the Qt framework.
 The game allows users to control a tank and fight against enemy tanks while avoiding obstacles and collecting power-ups.